Japan’s Takaichi Tries To Reaffirm Alliance With Trump As He Seeks Help Securing Strait Of Hormuz

-Takaichi, who met with Trump at the White House, told the Republican president that Japan has opposed Iran’s development of its nuclear program and appealed to his desire to be seen as a peacemaker, despite launching a war of choice with Iran, by telling him through an interpreter: “Even against that backdrop, I firmly believe that it is only you, Donald, who can achieve peace across the world.”
+Takaichi, who met with Trump at the White House, told the Republican president that Japan has opposed Iran’s development of its nuclear program and appealed to his desire to be seen as a peacemaker, despite his launching a war of choice with Iran.
+She told the U.S. president through an interpreter that in the Middle East and around the world now, there was “a very severe security environment,” but said, “Even against that backdrop, I firmly believe that it is only you, Donald, who can achieve peace across the world.”

-As Trump took questions from reporters during the roughly 30-minute public appearance with the prime minister before their closed-door meeting, Taikaichi could be seen checking her watch.
-And then Trump made a particularly uncomfortable remark invoking Japan’s 1941 attack on Pearl Harbor when he was asked why the U.S. didn’t notify allies like Japan ahead of the strikes in Iran.
+As Trump fielded questions during the roughly 30-minute public appearance with the prime minister in the Oval Office before their closed-door meeting, Taikaichi could be seen checking her watch.
+And then Trump made a particularly uncomfortable remark — invoking Japan’s 1941 attack on Pearl Harbor — when he was asked why the U.S. didn’t notify allies like Japan ahead of the strikes on Iran.

 “We didn’t tell anybody about it because we wanted surprise.
 Who knows better about surprise than Japan?
 Why didn’t you tell me about Pearl Harbor, OK?”
 Trump joked.